supaIC/Cipher-AI-Vault/README.md

 - **In-memory VectorDB**: Stores and manages embeddings for efficient retrieval.
 - **In-memory LLM**: Processes natural language queries and interacts with the VectorDB.
 - **Secure Asset Storage**: A dedicated module that securely stores assets.
+- **Secure Data Store**: A dedicated canister for storing data in stable memory.
 - **Cycles Distro Canister**: Manages cycles and top-ups.
 - **ic-auth**: Handles authentication with various wallets such as Plug, Stoic, NFID, and Internet Identity.